C*-stability of discrete groups: Introduction

 With these tools in hand we explore stability of specific classes of groups.
-Our results broadly fall into two categories: Either we study a class of groups with powerful structure theory so that we can concretely describe the $C^*$-algebras and thus use $C^*$-algebraic tools to determine if they are stable, or we exploit concrete presentations of groups to provide finite dimensional counterexamples to stability.
-In particular we prove that virtually free groups are stable in the strongest possible sense.
+We prove that virtually free groups are stable in the strongest possible sense.
 We also investigate stability of virtually abelian groups and encounter a surprise: Although $\mathbb Z^2$ is not matricially stable by Voiculescu's result, a virtually $\ZZ^2$ group may very well be!
 Moreover, we prove that among 2-dimensional crystallographic groups (these are those which contain $\ZZ^2$ as a maximal abelian subgroup of finite index, and there are 17 of them) exactly 12 are matricially stable.
 We use our results to determine stability/non-stability of all crystallographic groups, all surface groups, and certain Baumslag-Solitar groups.
 We also show that a non-trivial finitely generated torsion-free 2-step nilpotent group $G$ is matricially stable if and only if $G \cong \ZZ$.

 We finish by comparing operator norm stability with Hilbert-Schmidt stability.
-We show that for an amenable group, matricial stability with respect to the operator norm implies Hilbert-Schmidt stability.
+All known results on the topic indicate that the Hilbert-Schmidt norm is more friendly to "small perturbations" than the operator norm.
+We show here that for amenable groups this is indeed the case: matricial stability with respect to the operator norm implies Hilbert-Schmidt stability.

 \textbf{Acknowledgements.} We gratefully acknowledge numerous helpful discussions in the early stages of this work with Tim de Laat and Hannes Thiel concerning Section \ref{Virtually free groups} and with Dominic Enders concerning Section \ref{Baumslag-Solitar groups}.
 In later stages we have benefited substantially from discussions with Jamie Gabe, Sven Raum, Hannes Thiel, and Andreas Thom, and further thank the authors of \cite{KRTW} for making a version of their forthcoming paper available to us.